Listeriaa/QuizzKaamelott/README.md

 # 1- Quizz Kaamelott

-This is the first of the 20 JS projects I plan to code.
+This is the 1st of the 20 Javascript projects I plan to code.

 ## Who I am

 Currently in a dev web bootcamp since 1 month, I want to continue practicing on Javascript.

+## What I learned

+setTimeOut, modal window, listeners, DOM manipulation...